-The HWBB will support the development of our workforces; to consider different ways of working that will be required for the future of health and care.
+The HWBB will support the development of our workforces to meet future health and care needs.
 This may mean taking a combined workforce approach, enabling those in health and care roles to use a greater breadth and range of skills that cut across the various needs of Shropshire's people.
 For example, developing health workers to have better knowledge of social work and social workers to have better knowledge of health.
-The long term outcome of developing our workforce will include Shropshire people feeling supported when they need it, communities that are able to come together and mobilise to support each other, and services of good quality that are accessible and work well in partnership.
+Developing our workforce will mean that Shropshire people feel supported when they need it, communities are able to come together and mobilise to support each other, and services of good quality are accessible and work well in partnership.